-26 To what extent are post-termination covenants not to compete, solicit or deal valid and enforceable?
+28 To what extent are post-termination covenants not to compete, solicit or deal valid and enforceable?

-Non-compete clauses are in general permitted by Austrian law; however, they are to a large extent subject to restrictions.
-Non-compete clauses are only permissible provided the employee was older than 18 years at the date of the conclusion of the contract and that in the last months of employment, the employee was entitled to a gross remuneration exceeding a certain threshold fixed yearly by the Ministry of Labour, Social Affairs and Consumer Protection (€3,240 in 2016).
+Non-compete clauses are in general permitted by Austrian law; an employment contract can include a term stating that after leaving the company, the employee cannot engage in any activity that represents competition for the previous employer.
+However, they are to a large extent subject to restrictions.
+Non-compete clauses are only permissible provided the employee was older than 18 years at the date of the conclusion of the contract and that in the last months of employment, the employee was entitled to a gross remuneration exceeding a certain threshold fixed yearly by the Ministry of Labour, Social Affairs and Consumer Protection ( $\mathfrak{E}3,420$ in 2018).
 The final requirement does not apply to employment contracts of white-collar employees concluded prior to 17 March 2006 and for employment contracts of blue-collar employees concluded prior to 18 March 2006.